lizmat/IRC-Client/README.md

 ```perl6
     method irc-privmsg-me ($irc, $e) { ... }
 ```
-Triggered when the IRC `PRIVMSG` command is received, where the receipient is the client (as opposed to some channel).
+Triggered when the IRC `PRIVMSG` command is received, where the recipient is the client (as opposed to some channel).

 ### `irc-notice-me`